hyperoceanic/marks-docs/docs/People/onboarding.md

 As a tech/team lead or scrum master I've been on the other side of the equation a few times as well, bringing in a mix of junior, senior and contract developers and testers into my team and the organization I was working for.

-I have tried to do a decent job and got some recognition for the quality of onboarding my teams provided, especially for recent graduates and new entrants to the industry*
+I have tried to do a decent job and got some recognition for the quality of onboarding my teams provided, especially for recent graduates and new entrants to the industry.

+One key idea I've carried with me is that the first couple of weeks for a new hire set the tenor of their time with your team.
+If you want them to be proactive, it's your job to get them on the path to contributing early on.

 ## Why onboarding matters